 Next step – off-line activity to begin preparing the aligned summary results.
 Following the activity, review and re-visit the summary plan.

-Plan summary results and plan were revised in the July 12th meeting.
+The plan and summary results and were revised in the 12 July meeting session.

-The BoG report also includes a detailed analysis of the different proposals in an attached xls (including plots on number of operations, amount of memory vs. compression gain, and chroma vs. luma).
-An example is given below (it is noted that this is just meant as an example from the initial presentation, and may be subject to further changes in the follow-up analysis of the BoG).
+The BoG report also includes a detailed analysis of the different proposals in an attached Excel spreadsheet (including plots on number of operations, amount of memory vs. compression gain, and chroma vs. luma).
+An example is given below (it is noted that this is just meant as an example from the initial presentation, and may have been subject to further changes in the follow-up analysis of the BoG).